theholla/shoebox/README.md

-# _Shoe Stores_
+# shoebox

-##### An advertizing site showcasing stores and the shoe brands that they carry.
+##### An app that allows users to keep track of local shoe stores.
 Date of current version: 09/04/15

 #### By **Diana Holland**

 ## Description

-In this app, you can showcase shoe brands and the stores that carry them.
+In this app, you can showcase local brands of shoes and keep track of the stores that carry them.
+Stores can carry multiple brands of shoes, and brands can be sold in multiple stores.

 ## Setup